 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

 Wildlife is abundant in the area.
 The alert observer may see white-tailed deer, black bear, wild turkey and many species of small game.
 Due to the small acreage, Penn-Roosevelt State Park is closed to hunting.
 However, the surrounding Rothrock State Forest is open to hunting.
 The camping area makes an excellent base for a fall hunting trip.
 Feeding wild animals such as bears, raccoons and skunks is prohibited.
 When wildlife loses its fear of people, dangerous situations can result.

-The small, 3.5-acre lake at the confluence of Sassafras Run and Standing Stone Creek is not stocked, but there are wily native brook trout.
+The small lake at the confluence of Sassafras Run and Standing Stone Creek is not stocked, but there are wily native brook trout.
 The stream below the dam is stocked in the spring.
 Wading is permitted in the lake and stream; swimming is not.
 On quiet evenings, muskrats can be seen on the lake and an occasional duck, goose or eagle visits from time to time.
-Trapping is not permitted.
+Trapping is prohibited.

 At the turn of the 20th century, large railroad logging operations were in progress in the Seven Mountains area with the hillsides and hollows receiving a “lumberman’s shave” typical of the day.
 During the summer, Reichley Brothers, a logging company, ran a 39-mile Sunday excursion train carrying up to 210 passengers, mostly from Lewistown.
 The trip began at Milroy, traveled to Poe Mills, to Thickhead Mountain, through the Stone Creek Kettle, and back to Milroy by way of Laurel Creek.
 One of the hardest climbs was at Stone Gap, just south of the main park area.